 Instead of creating a mosaic plot, we could select the data:

-And run Pareto charts using the QI Macros:
+And run Pareto charts using QI Macros add-in for Excel:

 From these three charts, it's easy to see that the Other and French Paretos are pretty flat, meaning that music may have little or no impact on the wine selected.
-If we look at the Italian wine (middle pareto), however, Italian music has a significant impact on whether or not Italian wine is choosen.
+If we look at the Italian wine (middle Pareto), however, Italian music has a significant impact on whether or not Italian wine is chosen.
 French music effectively kills Italian wine sales.